2016rshah/article-generator/README.md

 And also with Ruby on Rails, but who doesn't love acronyms that start with C?

 ##[Example](http://cnn.rshah.io/articles/2)
-Please note the article is just a joke.
+Please note the article is just a joke, I am not that pretentious in real life.
 ![Example Article](CNN_CMS_Example.png)

 ##What?